Generation of two induced pluripotent stem cell (iPSC) lines from an ALS patient with simultaneous mutations in KIF5A and MATR3 genes

 Digital Object Identifier (DOI)

 Medina, David X.; Boehringer, Ashley; Dominick, Marissa; Lorenzini, Ileana; Saez-Atienzar, Sara; Pioro, Erik P.; Sattler, Rita; Traynor, Bryan; and Bowser, Robert, "Generation of two induced pluripotent stem cell (iPSC) lines from an ALS patient with simultaneous mutations in KIF5A and MATR3 genes" (2021).
-Neurobiology.
+Translational Neuroscience.
 533.